ckopins/PatientApi/README.md

     * [POST] http://localhost:5000/patient/address
     * [POST] http://localhost:5000patient/search
     * [DELETE] http://localhost:5000/patient/<int:id>
+- in order to run the unit tests run the command 'nose2' from the backend directory

 Angular:
 - from a command line or terminal navigate to PatientsApi/www and run 'npm install'